Notable People

 Blume's own official biography remains the best starting point because it shows both the scale and the range.
 It lists the titles adults and children still know immediately, Are You There God?
 It's Me, Margaret; Blubber; the Fudge books; adult novels such as Wifey and Summer Sisters, and says her 29 books have sold more than 93 million copies in 40 languages.

-Sales are not the main point.
+Sales explain the scale.
 The key line is the one about her books becoming a touchstone for countless young readers.

 That happened because Blume treated the humiliations and uncertainties of growing up as more than plot devices.
 Puberty, religion, friendship, jealousy, body fear, masturbation, first desire, school cruelty, and family embarrassment were not side issues in her work.
 They were the substance.